awesome-workshop/docker-singularity-hats/_episodes/18-lpc-scripts-containerize.md

 * cmslpc-sl7-heavy.fnal.gov
 * cmslpc-c8-heavy01.fnal.gov

+While this process isn't strictly limited to the LPC computers, this is the environment where it was originally designed and tested.

 For this demonstration we'll want to setup a CMSSW release on the CMSLPC computers.
 It doesn't matter which version or which packages it includes.
 Here we'll use `CMSSW_10_6_21_patch1` and checkout the `JetMETCorrections/Modules` package.
 Don't forget to compile the code.